 - Tarp the dumpster when not in use.
 All you need is an inexpensive tarp and some bungee cords.
 This is also useful for keeping the load dry during rain or snowstorms.
 (A wet dumpster load is much heavier than a dry one!)

 - Place the dumpster in a well-lit area.
 The likelihood of someone doing something they know is wrong is significantly increased in an area that is dark and hard to get caught.

 - Load the dumpster quickly.
 If at all possible, finish loading the dumpster within a day and have it picked up soon after.
 The longer the dumpster sits on your property, the higher the risk of an illegal dumping situation.

 - Place the dumpster near your home or building rather than on or near the street, especially if it’s a highly trafficked street.

-- A simple plywood or cardboard sign may be enough to keep people from tossing trash in your roll-off.
+- A simple "No Trespassing" sign may be enough to keep people from tossing their trash in your roll-off.

-It depends on the company and extent of the situation.
-Dumpster companies are generally not liable for other people dumping trash in your rented dumpster.
-That’s your responsibility as the renter.
+Dumpster companies are generally not liable for other people dumping trash in your rented dumpster, that’s your responsibility as the renter.